AlexJReid/blog/content/posts/bigtable-filtering.md

 Some technologies have features others don't, whereas some have very few visible features.

 Bigtable, at first glance, does less than DynamoDB.
-On the surface it is a huge sorted dictionary consisting of rows, addressable by a key, and columns which can store multiple revisions of a value.
-Despite this simple interface, its performance and ability to scale linearly, hints at some very advanced engineering, which might go some way to justifying its rather high price.
-(More on that later.)
+On the surface it is a huge sorted dictionary consisting of rows that contain any number of cells.
+Despite this simple interface, it is proven to support massive workloads.

 There are several differences from DynamoDB.
 Most of note are: